Homemade Licorice Liqueur

 Don't worry.
 The final result will be much lower in ABV after mixing it with sugar, water, and licorice.

-How to make licorice liqueur
+How to make Italian licorice liqueur in 3 Steps

 Bring the mixture to a boil and then immediately reduce the heat.
 Let the mix simmer for about 15 minutes before you turn off the heat.

-Once bottled, the liqueur should be stored in the fridge for at least one day before you drink it.
 However, it's better to let it sit for 4 to 5 weeks so the liqueur can build up its full aroma and flavor.

 Shake the bottle from time to time to prevent lumps of licorice.